 If explicit consent is required from the user, it is technically no longer possible to speak of a security risk – at least the risk is not posed by signature spoofing, but by the user.
 Of course, it may be necessary to protect the user from himself.
 But even a custom ROM that grants root access or makes it easy to install cannot say it protects the user from himself.
 I will mention here, however, that there are exceptions, such as ROMs that use dm-verity to protect the system from improper modification by users, but this is rather the exception in the custom ROM world.

-The „worst-case“ scenario
+The „worst-case“ scenario for microG

 Marvin Wißfeld: The variant that requires the app to be in the /system is completely harmless anyway.
 In fact, Android does virtually no security checks for /System apps, so you can do something that comes close to signature spoofing anyway, but without the flexibility that it would take to have something like microG.
 So, signature spoofing doesn’t change the security, but only how easy it is to develop microG.